turingschool/front-end-curriculum/lessons/module-3/readme_what_why.md

 ## The What

+So what should we include in a README?
+Well, it's not a one-size-fits-all thing.
+Depending on your project, what you're the most proud of, etc., you may want to highlight different things in your README.
+Here are some things we recommend including:
-- set up instructions
+- Set up instructions
-- deploy link (if applicable)
+- Deploy link (if applicable)
-- abstract/elevator pitch
-- contributors (who did what - what did YOU contribute?)
-- wireframe/comp link (only if strong)
+- Abstract/Elevator Pitch (what problem is app trying to solve?)
+- Contributors (including who owned what pieces?)
+- Links to Wireframe/Planning docs (if applicable)
-- tech stack (include testing + accessibility)
+- Tech Stack (including testing + accessibility)
-- context (time, # of people, mod, learning goals, what problem is app trying to solve)
+- Context (time allotted, # of people, mod, learning goals)
-- wins/challenges
+- Wins/Challenges (personal or team)
-- future additions (these should be issues as well)
+- Future Additions (these should be entered as Issues and on your Project Board as well)
 - ONE gif of the highest impact feature of your app
+- You can add comments in your README for things you want to document but don't want shown (just remember these are still viewable to everyone in the raw file)

-- not one size fits all, think about what you want someone to know AND what you want to remember about this project
+Obviously including all of this would be a bit much.
+Think about - What do you want someone to know about this project AND what do you want to remember about this project?

 <section class="call-to-action">
   <h3>Updating a README</h3>